nespinosa19/ia_coach/examples/agentic/README.md

 Read operations (`list`) have no safety gate — they never modify anything.

+**Scope:** All write operations (push, move, delete) operate on planned events only — future calendar items.
+Completed activities and training history cannot be modified or deleted through push.py.

 ## Setup

 ### Path 1: GitHub Actions dispatch (recommended)